brians-hmt/Cap_Home/README.md

 As home purchases are a very personal and emotional decision, it is expected that the actual prices paid will vary considerably from any model.
 This "emotional-variance" represents a potential financial opportunity for a buyer or seller.
 From the intial modeling performed, there does appear to be significant deviation (RMSE) from what the model predicts.
 The expectation is that the addition of more models will give us a better idea of how much of this RMSE is model error and how much is potential buyer opportunity.

-This report summarizes the work in the following Jupyter Notebook: <https://github.com/brians-hmt/Cap_Home/blob/main/capstone.ipynb>

 ## Rationale